-Note: If you want to work with an existing session, specifying 4 on the Option line of the IBM File Export Session Management panel displays a list of previously-defined sessions from which you can choose the one to work with.
+Note: If you want to work with an existing session, specify 4 on the Option line of the IBM File Export Session Management panel.
+Specifying Option 5 displays a list of previously-defined sessions from which you can choose the one to work with.